Undergraduate Research Grant Program

-- These worksheets were designed to assist you in preparing your proposal budget.
+- This worksheet was designed to assist you in preparing your proposal budget.

 - We strongly encourage you to work with your faculty mentor to identify reasonable costs associated with your proposal.

 - If you prefer, you may create your own worksheet.
-If you do so, you are expected to use the same budget categories and the same layout as provided on these templates.
+If you do so, you are expected to use the same budget categories and the same layout as provided on this template.

 - Faculty letter should include:

 - Project Title